sphinxteam/tramp/README.md

 ## Acknowledgments

-The SPHINX team acknowledge funding from:
+The SPHINX team acknowledges funding from:

 ![](logos.png)